 Adding attributes using Zapier

-Our Zapier integration allows you to connect ChartMogul with 500+ apps on the Zapier platform like HubSpot, Pipedrive, Intercom, Close.io, and more.
-You can enrich your customer information with Sales, Marketing and Customer Success metadata from the other services you use, allowing for rich segmentation features.
-You can get started by using one of our shared zaps, or building your own.
+Our Zapier integration allows you to connect ChartMogul with 500+ apps such as HubSpot, Pipedrive, Intercom, Close.io, and more.
+Enrich your customer information with metadata from other services you use, allowing for rich segmentation features.
+Get started by using one of our shared zaps or building your own.

 Adding attributes using the Enrichment API

-You can send customer attributes from any tool that you use for marketing, CRM, or even your own database.
+Send custom attributes from any tool that you use for marketing, customer relationship management, or even your own database using the Enrichment API.

 If you have suggestions for specific integrations or would like to tell us how you used our Enrichment API, we'd love to hear from you at firstname.lastname@example.org.